Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Evaluation

 We next evaluate the performance of \SysName at a node.
-We evaluate \SysName using real-world workloads sampled from production traces (Fig.~\ref{fig:motiv_low_rate} left).
-The function request rates range from 5 to 30 r/m, which are representative for GPU inference functions as we discuss in \S\ref{sec:background}.
+We use real-world workloads sampled from production traces (Fig.~\ref{fig:motiv_low_rate}), where function request rates range from 5 to 30 r/m.

-\PHM{\revise{Performance under varying functions.}} \revise{ We first compare \SysName with two baselines, native execution and INFless~\cite{yang_infless_2022}---a state-of-the-art serverless inference system.
-Unlike model swapping, INFless introduces a function keep-alive policy to balance the GPU cost and inference latency, which learns from historical traces to set the lifespan of individual functions.
+\PHM{\revise{Performance comparison.}} \revise{ We compare \SysName with two baselines, Native execution and INFless~\cite{yang_infless_2022} --- a state-of-the-art serverless inference system.
+INFless introduces a function keep-alive policy to set the lifespan of individual functions based on historical traces, denoted as INFless-KA.
 For a fair comparison, we implement the keep-alive policy of INFless (INFless-KA) in the Native system.
-Note that INFless also proposes a scheduling algorithm that aims to optimize function placement and resource allocation (i.e., early binding) to meet their latency SLOs.
-However, it is not directly applicable in our evaluation: limited GPU memory results in a queue of functions waiting to be launched; whenever an idle function is reclaimed, it must immediately schedule a waiting function to the reclaimed slot, leading to a constrained decision space.
-Fig.~\ref{fig:compare_keep_alive} shows the ratio of functions meeting SLOs in Native, INFless-KA, and \SysName (left) and further reveals the actual function count in each case when running 160 functions (right).
-With model swapping, \SysName can efficiently support 160 functions and deliver low inference latency, consistently meeting SLOs for all functions.
-In contrast, Native experiences a decreasing ratio as the number of functions increases (e.g., a maximum of 72 functions), which results from the limited GPU memory.
-Compared with Native, INFless-KA can reclaim GPU memory by cleaning up idle functions, thereby enabling the execution of more functions (e.g., 112 functions).
-However, this approach inevitably incurs function cold starts, which significantly degrades overall inference performance and results in an extremely low ratio of SLO-compliant functions, with only 7 out of 160 achieving SLO compliance. }
+Fig.~\ref{fig:compare_keep_alive} (left) shows the ratio of functions meeting SLOs in \SysName, Native, and INFless-KA.
+Fig.~\ref{fig:compare_keep_alive} (right) shows the numbers of functions being actually executed and being SLO-compliant, when hosting 160 functions.
+With fast model swapping, \SysName executes all 160 functions and also meets SLOs for all functions.
+In contrast, due to limited GPU memory, Native can only execute 72 out of 160 functions.
+INFless-KA can reclaim GPU memory via cleaning up idle functions, thereby enabling the execution of more functions (i.e., 112 functions) than Native; however, INFless-KA inevitably incurs function cold starts and results in only 7 functions being SLO-compliant. }